Snap Inc. research snapshot

 SNAP AI Trading Strategy Framework

 The SNAP AI trading strategy is a rules-based research framework, not personalized advice.
-It combines price confirmation with user growth, ad demand, measurement quality, cash flow, debt, share count, product launches, and regulatory events.
+It combines price confirmation with user growth by region, ad demand and measurement, cash flow, debt, share count, Specs product news, activist and regulatory events, and the Q2 2026 earnings report due after the close on August 3, 2026.

 Trend-following setup

-Watch for SNAP to hold the $4.35 to $4.50 area, reclaim $4.87 to $5.16, and then challenge the $5.38 moving average on above-average volume.
-Pair price strength with improving revenue quality, user stability, or a credible profitability milestone.
+Watch for SNAP to hold the $4.50 to $4.60 area, reclaim the $5.01 moving average, and then retest the $5.50 to $5.90 June breakdown zone on above-average volume.
+Pair price strength with improving revenue quality, stabilizing North America users, or a credible profitability milestone.

 Mean-reversion setup

 Do not average down solely because the price fell.
-The setup breaks if support fails alongside weaker ad demand, falling North American DAUs, or a higher capital requirement.
+The setup breaks if support fails alongside weaker ad demand, falling North America DAUs, or a higher capital requirement from the Specs program.

 Fundamental monitor

-Track DAUs and ARPU by region, direct-response ad revenue, measurement changes, Snapchat+ and other revenue, adjusted gross margin, GAAP operating loss, stock-based compensation, cash flow, debt maturities, buybacks, Specs progress, and fully diluted shares.
+Track DAUs and ARPU by region, direct response ad revenue, measurement and incrementality data, Other revenue, adjusted gross margin, GAAP operating loss, stock-based compensation, cash flow, debt maturities, buybacks, Specs orders and costs, the activist situation, and fully diluted shares.

-Refresh the scenario after earnings, platform policy changes, restructuring announcements, material legal events, product launches, and equity or debt transactions.
+Refresh the scenario after the August 3, 2026 earnings report, platform policy changes, Specs announcements, restructuring or activist events, material legal developments, and equity or debt transactions.
 Do not rely on stale technical levels after a high-impact event.

 Investment research summary